 - Home automation gateways (ZWave, RFXCom …) are available as slot, USB or expansion board (HAT) to connect to the GPIO connector of the Raspberry Pi.
 Depending on your device, the gateway Raspberry Pi will be connected differently to the Raspberry Pi.
 The DIN Rail case may become less relevant.

 - Protecting the RPI with an inverter on DIN Rail is much more expensive.

 UPS Battery Backup and surge protector

 An UPS battery backup will bring several protections to your home automation server:

 - Protect Raspberry Pi and accessories (gateways, sensors…) from electrical surges

-- Protect the SD card and all data, scripts and scenarios.
+- Protect the SD board and all data, scripts and scenarios.
 This should not dispense you from making a clone regularly.

 - Ensure continuity of operation.
 The server can continue to retrieve information from the battery-operated sensors.
 This is the case, for example, of the door and window openings detectors, the control panel and the alarm siren.
 As soon as the current is restored, the server can once again drive the powered units to the mains.